Skip to the content.

 Regression:

+I used regression to convert the flex sensor’s raw value to degrees.
 After trying many types of regression, I ultimately went with a linear regression, which was pretty accurate for when the knee was 0 to 180 degrees, with less accuracy as you approach the end of that range.
 Regression means turning a scatter plot into an equation by finding the line of best fit.
 I did this on Desmos, as it lets you easily toggle between different types of regression.
 I wanted an R-squared value over 0.95 (R-squared is a metric to see how well the line of best fit fits the points), and I was only able to get that with linear, quadratic, or quartic regression.
 Quartic wasn’t very helpful since I have too few points, so while it was hitting every point, the graph was a bit wonky.
 Quadratic was the clear best, but because quadratic functions aren’t one-to-one, it was creating some difficulties.
-Linear was both accurate and what the flex sensors regression is supposed to be, between 0 and 180 degrees, according to documentation, so that’s what I ended up using.
+Linear was both accurate and what the flex sensors regression is supposed to be, between 0 and 180 degrees, according to documentation, so that’s what I ended up using (Figure 3).

 Digital Biquad Filter: